|Nutrition Facts (per serving)|

-Place the pot over medium-high heat, bring to a boil, reduce to a simmer, and cover.
-Cook until the chicken is tender, 30 to 40 minutes.
+Place the pot over medium-high heat, bring to a boil, reduce heat to low to simmer, and cover.
+Cook at a gentle simmer until the chicken is tender, 30 to 40 minutes.

 Remove the chicken from the braising liquid and place on a rack to dry.

 Increase the heat to medium-high and reduce the braising liquid until the flavors are more concentrated, about 10 minutes.
 This will be your sauce.
 Set aside until the chicken is fried.

 Add oil to a deep, heavy skillet over medium-high heat.
 When the oil reaches 350 F on an instant-read thermometer, and add the chicken in batches to not crowd the pan.
 Fry until golden brown on all sides, 6 to 8 minutes per batch.

 Return the chicken to the Dutch oven with the reserved sauce.
 Toss the chicken in the sauce, then serve.

 How To Store